foopod/blog6/_posts/cellular-automata-tutorial.md

 description: Making Conway's Game of Life using Godot
 ---

-I saw a great question on reddit recently about how someone can get started with procedural generation in Godot.
+I saw a great question on Reddit recently about how someone can get started with procedural generation in Godot.
 And as a fan of both, I thought it would be fun to give it a go and maybe make a bit of a tutorial.

 > Note: This will be done in Godot 4.1.
 If using an earlier version, the code might be a little different.